Satisfactory-Clips-Archive/video-clip-notes/coffeestainstudiosdevs/satisfactory/topics/satisfactory-updates/pending/satisfactory-1-0.md

 ---
 [Topics](../../../topics.md) > Satisfactory Updates > Pending > Satisfactory 1.0

+# January 12th, 2021 Livestream
+* Q&A: The game is not done until I can flush the toilet? https://www.youtube.com/watch?v=64xmTN-rhbs
+* Q&A: What's happening with S.A.M.
+Ore? https://www.youtube.com/watch?v=f0Z9VIAK5Iw
+* Q&A: Mercer Spheres and Somersloops? https://www.youtube.com/watch?v=99pdUN5glzw
+* Q&A: Do we have an idea of the full release? https://www.youtube.com/watch?v=WoWR5Xsuav8

 # December 15th, 2020 Livestream
 * Q&A: What is priority currently? https://www.youtube.com/watch?v=GOg5NVFpjSU